A COMMUNITY-WIDE STUDY OF CELL-CELL COMMUNICATION

 https://www.nature.com/articles/d41586-020-01154-6

-This is an example of how community-wide surveys can have positive effects in biomedicine.
+This is an example of how community-wide surveys can have positive effects in science.

 Background information

-Can we really expect biomedical scientists to act as a community?
+Can we really expect scientists to act as a community?

 There are several reasons why this is a realistic prospect:

-- Another change compared to those earlier times is the increase in size of the biomedical community.
-There is however an example of a scientific field, particle physics, that has developed a mechanism for community-wide discussions of ideas, when faced with problems that require large, concerted efforts.
+- Another change compared to the early times of molecular biology is the increase in size of the scientific community.
+There is however an example of a large scientific field, particle physics, that has developed a mechanism for community-wide discussions of ideas, when faced with problems that require concerted efforts.

 - The development of Artificial Intelligence challenges human understanding.
 Historians and social scientists have found that external threats often make groups more cohesive, strengthening group identity, in this case human identity.
-We are planning to obtain interviews with historians about this topic.
-The first of these interviews was with Carlo Ginzburg.
+We are obtain opinions from historians.
+An example is the interview with Carlo Ginzburg.

 Why would more transparency be helpful?